 Between the two forms, creatine monohydrate wins hands down with purity.

 The creatine monohydrate form is usually around 99.8% pure, meaning when you measure out 5 grams of creatine, you pretty much get the full dose.
-While creatine HCL isn’t as pure, the stuff that it’s been mixed with makes it easier to absorb.
+Creatine HCL isn’t as pure since it contains the stuff that it’s been mixed with, which makes it easier to absorb.

 4. Convenience